 Kukla's Korner Hockey

-The arbitration meeting is scheduled for Monday, July 28th.
+Stepan's arbitration hearing is schedule for Monday, July 27th.

 from Larry Brooks of the New York Post,